 Making a Citizen’s Arrest Under New Jersey Law

 It’s archaic and pretty much unused, but a New Jersey law (Section 2A:169-3) says in addition to police, any other person may apprehend without warrant or process any disorderly person.
 This is New Jersey’s version of a “citizen’s arrest” statute, which many states have in some form.
 The concept dates to Medieval times and was adopted in the U.S. at its founding, when times were different, to say the least.

 Such laws remain on the books essentially to justify instances like a shop owner holding a suspected shoplifter for police or a citizen stopping someone who is fleeing police or stepping in to stop an assault.

 “I don’t know how you enforce this,” Brian Higgins, a former chief of the Bergen County (N.J.)
-Police who now teaches at the John Jay College of Criminal Justice in New York City, told NBC News a day after Gov. Murphy issued his mask mandate.
+Police who now teach at the John Jay College of Criminal Justice in New York City told NBC News a day after Gov. Murphy issued his mask mandate.

 The NBC report says that during an interview on MSNBC’s “Morning Joe,” “Murphy was equally vague about the enforcement, saying ‘you’re gonna at least get a warning, if not something stronger.’”
 Murphy’s office later told NBC that “local law enforcement will monitor compliance, particularly in crowded situations.”